 Covid vaccine certificates

-The HSE and Dept of Health are currently in the process of creating and sending out digital COVID certificates to Irish citizens, either by post or email.
-The practice has no role in this, and will be unable to help you to obtain a certificate.
+The HSE and Dept of Health are sending out digital COVID certificates to Irish citizens, either by post or email.
+The practice has no role in this, and is unable to help you to obtain a certificate.
 Full information about the certificate (including if you haven’t received yours) is available at

 The latest information on international travel can be found at